CS 395T - Deep learning seminar - Fall 2019

 - All projects are in Python with PyTorch as the recommended deep learning backend.
 It is also recommended to familiarize yourself with numpy, scipy, scikit-learn and matplotlib as additional libraries.

 - NOTE: It is possible to use other languages / deep learning packages, but highly discouraged as the course staff cannot provide support.

 - Basic deep learning background

 - You should be familiar with at least one deep learning package (Caffe, Tensorflow, Torch, Matconvnet, …).
 You should have trained at least one deep network with one of these packages.
-I’d encourage the use of Tensorflow for projects (if you want help from the course staff), but it is not required.

 - Auditing allowed if there is space (no homework or presentation, but participation required)

 This year the class focuses on two major themes: “Image generation”, and “vision and action”.
 This is meant to be a very interactive class for upper level students (MS or PhD).
 For every class we read two recent research papers (most no older than two years), which we will discuss in class.

 After this class you should be able to

 - Implement and execute a research project in deep learning